When a marriage goes sour it’s important to know when to call it a day.

 Grounds for Divorce in the UK

-In order to apply for a divorce you need to explain why it should be ended.
-There are four accepted grounds for divorce in the UK:
+In order to apply for a divorce you need to explain to the court why it should be ended.
+There are five accepted grounds for divorce in the UK:

 If your husband or wife has had sexual intercourse with someone of the opposite sex, this is considered justified grounds for divorce, as long as you divorce within 6 months of discovering the infidelity.